Kainos-Applied-Innovation/covid-area-app/README.md

 ### Jest and Enzyme tests
 For testing the React component, both Jest and Enzyme are used.

-Navigate to the root directory and enter the following into the console to run the tests:
+Navigate to the project's root directory and enter the following into the console to run the tests:
 ```
 npm test
 ```